Isotretinoin and mental health

 Because of this there have been concerns that isotretinoin might cause some of these problems.

 In this resource we have tried to present the research available on mood changes and isotretinoin.
 We hope that this information will help you to make decisions about your treatment.
-However, any decisions you make about your treatment should be based on conversations with your doctor, and your individual circumstances.
+However, any decisions you make about your treatment should be based on conversations with your healthcare professional, and your individual circumstances.

 Isotretinoin was first approved for the treatment of acne in the 1980s.
 Millions of people around the world have had their acne treated with isotretinoin without any problems.